 Zero Trust identity and device access configurations

-Security architectures that rely on network firewalls and virtual private networks (VPNs) to isolate and restrict access to an organization's technology resources and services are no longer sufficient for a workforce that regularly requires access to applications and resources that exist beyond traditional corporate network boundaries.
+Today's workforce requires access to applications and resources that exist beyond traditional corporate network boundaries.
+Security architectures that rely on network firewalls and virtual private networks (VPNs) to isolate and restrict access to resources are no longer sufficient.

 To address this new world of computing, Microsoft highly recommends the Zero Trust security model, which is based on these guiding principles:

-Always authenticate and authorize based on all available data points.
-This is where Zero Trust identity and device access policies are crucial to sign-in and ongoing validation.
+- Verify explicitly: Always authenticate and authorize based on all available data points.
+This verification is where Zero Trust identity and device access policies are crucial to sign-in and ongoing validation.

 Zero Trust identity and device access policies address the Verify explicitly guiding principle for:

-This series of articles describe a set of identity and device access prerequisite configurations and a set of Azure Active Directory (Azure AD) Conditional Access, Microsoft Intune, and other policies for Zero Trust access to Microsoft 365 for enterprise cloud apps and services, other SaaS services, and on-premises applications published with Azure AD Application Proxy.
+This series of articles describe a set of identity and device access configurations and policies using Azure Active Directory (Azure AD) Conditional Access, Microsoft Intune, and other features.
+These configurations and policies provide Zero Trust access to Microsoft 365 for enterprise cloud apps and services, other SaaS services, and on-premises applications that are published with Azure AD Application Proxy.

 - Are supported in Microsoft 365 E3 and Microsoft 365 E5.

-- Are aligned with Microsoft Secure Score as well as identity score in Azure AD, and will increase these scores for your organization.
+- Are aligned with Microsoft Secure Score and identity score in Microsoft Entra ID.
+Following the recommendations will increase these scores for your organization.

-- Will help you implement these five steps to securing your identity infrastructure.
+- Help you to implement these five steps to securing your identity infrastructure.

 Watch this video for a quick overview of identity and device access configurations for Microsoft 365 for enterprise.

 Microsoft also sells Enterprise Mobility + Security (EMS) licenses for Office 365 subscriptions.
 EMS E3 and EMS E5 capabilities are equivalent to those in Microsoft 365 E3 and Microsoft 365 E5.
-See EMS plans for the details.
+For more information, see EMS plans.

-These recommendations are intended for enterprise architects and IT professionals who are familiar with Microsoft 365 cloud productivity and security services, which include Azure AD (identity), Microsoft Intune (device management), and Microsoft Purview Information Protection (data protection).
+These recommendations are intended for enterprise architects and IT professionals who are familiar with Microsoft 365 cloud productivity and security services.
+These services include Microsoft Entra ID (identity), Microsoft Intune (device management), and Microsoft Purview Information Protection (data protection).

-The recommended policies are applicable to enterprise organizations operating both entirely within the Microsoft cloud and for customers with hybrid identity infrastructure, which is an on-premises Active Directory Domain Services (AD DS) forest that is synchronized with an Azure AD tenant.
+The recommended policies are applicable to enterprise organizations operating both entirely within the Microsoft cloud and for customers with hybrid identity infrastructure.
+A hybrid identity structure is an on-premises Active Directory forest that's synchronized with Microsoft Entra ID.

-For those organizations who do not have these licenses, Microsoft recommends you at least implement security defaults, which is included with all Microsoft 365 plans.
+For organizations who don't have these licenses, we recommend that you at least implement security defaults, which is included with all Microsoft 365 plans.

-Your organization may be subject to regulatory or other compliance requirements, including specific recommendations that may require you to apply policies that diverge from these recommended configurations.
-These configurations recommend usage controls that have not historically been available.
+Your organization might be subject to regulatory or other compliance requirements, including specific recommendations that require you to apply policies that diverge from these recommended configurations.
+These configurations recommend usage controls that haven't historically been available.
 We recommend these controls because we believe they represent a balance between security and productivity.

 We've done our best to account for a wide variety of organizational protection requirements, but we're not able to account for all possible requirements or for all the unique aspects of your organization.